 Starting on the lowest level of your space, use your hand or breath to force the smoke into all corners.
 Move in a clockwise direction around your house (usually starting at the front door), and gently wave the smoke into the air as you move.
 Spend a bit more time smudging the room corners, as they tend to accumulate stagnant energy.
 Be sure to also open the closet doors and carefully smudge inside.

 When you have finished your ritual and meditation, you can really feel the clearing of energy, make sure your sage and any ambers are fully extinguished.
 Put out your sage by gently pressing it into the fireproof bowl or plate.
 You may wish to fill your bowl with dirt or sand to help conduct heat better and for using to snub out the sage bundle.
 Return the sage to your altar.
 You can re-light your bundle as often as possible until it burns down too low to use.

 Remember, safety first - don't bring a flame near any flammable materials, such as curtains or your clothes.
 Be careful and gently waft the smoke to fill your space.

+Sage is used in many other cultures, one being the Native American Nations.
 Knowing the significance of sage among Native American Nations is important to consider, as members of various Native cultures argue that there's a very fine line between appreciation and appropriation.
-Sage has been used by these communities for hundreds of years, for medicinal treatment of ailments, headaches and other treatments, and when you start to learn about your roots, your own culture, you can use your sage for so many different rituals and meditations, the most popular being to cleanse and clear your space of negative or heavy feeling energy.
+Sage has been used by these communities for hundreds of years as well, for medicinal treatment of ailments, headaches and other treatments, and when you start to learn about your own roots and if you want to use sage, please take a moment to consider if it feels right for you, if it doesn't, if you have no connection, choose some other practices.